 Things like loyalty and the willingness to cook and clean in return for an American visa becomes a practical reality for both the aging men and the poverty stricken woman.
 It's this hope -- this belief in the possibilities -- that fuels these on-line relationships: the belief that a man can have an Asian Bride.
 To most men involved in these relationships, sending money (essentially paying for a virtual friend) is well worth the benefits.
 Few complain until things get real.

 I recently had occasion to work in the Republic of Vietnam.
-While I was living in Ho Chi Minh City, I met a number of American men who had come to marry Vietnamese women after their introductions on dating web sites.
+While I was living in Ho Chi Minh City, I met a number of American men who had come to visit Vietnamese women they had met on an Asian Dating web site.
 During the afternoon heat, many of these men would gather at the local beer joint, aptly called the Saigon Café, and exchange stories.

 Vietnam is a poor but happy country.
-The women are, by Western standards, very beautiful and petite.
-It's no wonder why American men would be attracted to them.
+The women are, by Western standards, very beautiful, extremely feminine and petite.
+It's no wonder why American men are attracted to them.
 But with the extreme cultural and language obstacles, I wondered why so many men wanted foreign brides?

 Every story is unique, but after I heard a few dozen I began to see some striking similarities.
-For most men, it was not so much their attraction to these women (and they are very attractive) as it was their apparent contempt for American women.
+For most men, it was not so much their attraction to these women as it was their apparent contempt for American women.

 What's wrong with American women?

 After several beers, I learned that these men are not losers.
 Most are kind hearted and hard working, often somewhat meek.
 Yes, maybe even a bit too meek.
 They speak about wanting to be hugged and to be appreciated for more than being a "wallet".
 They often tear up when describing their failed attempts to be unconditionally loved and recall the pain of being rejected as a man, husband and father.